 Who is your point of contact if something goes wrong?

 It could be the landlord, the letting agent, or someone who works for the landlord.
 Either way, if your heating suddenly stops working or you spot a leak, you’ll want to know who to call – and quickly!

 What expenses are included, and what is extra?

 Are bills included in the rent?
 If so, which ones?
 Moving into a shared house means you may need to come to an agreement about paying bills with the other tenants.
 Make sure you get all the facts about what you will and won’t be responsible for, ensuring you factor all of these into your budget before you sign any contract.

 How much is the deposit and when does it have to be paid?

 This is one of the most important house viewing questions.
 Before you commit to anything, find out exactly how much you’ll be expected to pay upfront and by when.
 Ensure the deposit is protected through a Tenancy Deposit Scheme.

 Can you see a copy of the tenancy agreement you’ll have to sign?

-Before you sign make sure you read through the tenancy agreement carefully and ask any questions before you sign it.
+Before you sign any papers, make sure you read through the tenancy agreement carefully and ask any questions before you write your signature.
 Is it clear what the terms are and what the consequences are if either you or the landlord breaks any of the terms?
 If you are in any doubt or you’d like a second opinion, check with your local Citizens Advice Bureau.